harry-honours-2025/harry-thesis-software/README.md

     - `X` is the origin node,
     - `Y` is the destination node,
     - `V` is the vehicle identifier,
-    - `C` is the travel cost on the arc,
+    - `C` is the travel cost of the arc,
     - `D` is the travel duration.

 - **Months** `month(M,B,E)` where: